 All this seems odd because the Army has physical standards.
 It has rigorous strength and weight requirements.
-To complete BCT, each soldier has to meet these requirements.
+To complete Basic Combat Training, each soldier has to meet these requirements.
 Then, to stay in the Army, each soldier has to meet these requirements at least twice a year, every year he is in the service.
-If he can't then he has to join his company's fat camp which means a lot more exercise along with his daily responsibilities.
-If he still cannot make it, then he is discharged despite his experience and expertise.

 2. Don't drink and drive!

-Today's Army has the most intelligent, talented and hardest-working people I've ever had the privilege of working with.
-But at least once a month, some idiot drives up to the gate hammered beyond recognition.
+Today's Army has the most intelligent, talented, and hardest-working people I've ever had the privilege of working with.
+It was an honor to serve with them.
+But at least once a month, some idiot drives up to the base's gate hammered beyond recognition.

 After a quick sobriety test, the soldier gets tossed into the Army cooler for drunk driving.
 The guards call his commander who picks him up and drops him off at the barracks.
 My guess is that the offender goes to civilian court later and faces the music.
-The commander also does some whatever on his end.
+The commander also does something administrative on his end.

-How do I even know this happens as frequently as it does?
-The same way we all know: every time this sorry crap goes down, every company in the whole battalion has to wake up at 5am, drag himself over to HQ and watch the same DoD (Department of Defense) video that we saw last time.
-It was put together in the 70's telling us why it's wrong to drink and drive.
+How do I even know drunk driving happens as frequently as it does?
+The same way we all know: Every time this sorry crap goes down, every company in the whole battalion has to wake up at 0500 hrs, drag himself over to HQ and watch the same DoD (Department of Defense) video that we saw last time.
+It was put together in the '70s telling us why it's wrong to drink and drive.